VirusTotal/yara/docs/writingmodules.rst

 The blocks are always iterated in the same order as they appear in the file or process memory.
 In the case of files the first block will contain the beginning of the file.
 Actually, a single block will contain the whole file's content in most cases, but you can't rely on that while writing your code.
 For very big files YARA could eventually split the file into two or more blocks, and your module should be prepared to handle that.

 The story is very different for processes.
 While scanning a process memory space your module will definitely receive a large number of blocks, one for each committed memory region in the proccess address space.

 However, there are some cases where you don't actually need to iterate over the blocks.
-If your module just parses the header of some file format you can safely assume that the whole header is contained in the first block (put some checks in your code nevertheless).
-In those cases you can use the ``first_memory_block``
+If your module just parses the header of some file format you can safely assume that the whole header is contained within the first block (put some checks in your code nevertheless).
+In those cases you can use the ``first_memory_block`` macro:
-macro:

 .. code-block:: c